 Complaining About Success

-Recently, a very famous and much-lauded writer whose Substack I follow wrote a post on writer etiquette, which included a bulleted list of questions, asked on book tours, that are ‘annoying’.
-Where do you get your ideas, etc. Then another list later: What should I not say to a writer?
+Recently, a famous and much-lauded writer whose Substack I follow wrote a post on writer etiquette, which included a list of questions, asked on book tours, that they said are ‘annoying’.
+Where do you get your ideas, etc. Later, another list of ‘What should I not say to a writer?’

 That this ‘advice’ was framed as etiquette seems downright Trumpian.